Frequently Asked Questions

 Potential Outcomes

-If you get an order in the mail that says your filing was rejected or your petition was denied, let us know right away by calling or texting us at 415-218-4515 or emailing Info@AccessProjectCA.org.
+If you get an order in the mail that says your filing was rejected or your petition was denied, let us know right away by calling or texting us at 415-218-3224 or emailing Info@AccessProjectCA.org.
+It helps if you take a picture of whatever the court sent you.
 If the filing was rejected, we can correct any errors and refile it.
-If your petition was denied by the judge, we can help you decide whether to appeal the order or refile later..

 It takes some time for the court to report your dismissal to the DOJ.
 But once the court grants your dismissal you are entitled to all the benefits of expungement.
-See this guide for more information.
+You should keep a copy of your dismissal order on hand so that you can show it to prove your dismissal was granted and the case can't be considered for a background check.

 Private employers are not permitted to ask about your record until they have made you a conditional offer of employment.
 If you are applying for a job, please be sure to review this fact sheet so that you understand your rights.